bgoonz/docs-collection/github/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists.md

 ---
 title: Creating gists
-intro: 'You can create two kinds of gists: {% ifversion ghae %}internal{% else %}public{% endif %} and secret.
-Create {% ifversion ghae %}an internal{% else %}a public{% endif %} gist if you''re ready to share your ideas with {% ifversion ghae %}enterprise members{% else %}the world{% endif %} or a secret gist if you''re not.'
+intro: "You can create two kinds of gists: {% ifversion ghae %}internal{% else %}public{% endif %} and secret.
+Create {% ifversion ghae %}an internal{% else %}a public{% endif %} gist if you're ready to share your ideas with {% ifversion ghae %}enterprise members{% else %}the world{% endif %} or a secret gist if you're not."
 redirect_from:
   - /articles/about-gists/
   - /articles/cannot-delete-an-anonymous-gist/